Skip to main content

 “A perfect man will purge all defects away from everyone, one burning candle will light a thousand candles” – Dara Shikoh.

 I started reading Sufism henceforth and connected the same to my ongoing obsession with history.
 History to me is not the textbooks we read or dates to be remembered.
-It is tales of people and lives they lived to inspire.
-It is the achievements and mistakes of individuals, sections of society, country and humanity that we as individuals, countries and mankind should learn from.
-Strange as it may sound I found a deep connection between Spirituality and History.
-Religion and History had always been close, with their wars and conflicts of ideas but spirituality is more personal and to understand it one has to assume about the characters of history from their perspective.
-I believe it when Akul Tripathi, the TV Host of Ekant says “Jo tum mehsus karo wohi tumhara itihas” meaning “Your history is what you feel it to be.”
+It is tales of people and the lives they lived to inspire.
+It is the achievements and mistakes of individuals, sections of society, countries and humanity that we as individuals, countries and mankind should learn from.
+Strange as it may sound, I found a deep connection between Spirituality and History.
+Religion and History have always been close, with their wars and conflicts of ideas, but spirituality is more personal, and to understand it, one has to assume the characters of history from their perspective.
+I believe it when Akul Tripathi, the TV Host of Ekant, says “Jo tum mehsus karo wohi tumhara itihas”, meaning “Your history is what you feel it to be.”
 So what can be right history to you can be wrong to another reading it.
-Just like the aspect of Spirituality History too is personal in nature because of the different outcomes of the same incident that many scholars may find.
+Just like the aspect of Spirituality, History too is personal in nature because of the different outcomes of the same incident that many scholars may find.
 It is foolish to discard any theory as right or wrong.
 The only truth in history is the occurrence.
 The after-effects of incidents are often assumptions, perceptions and personal views.
 The lives of people are often analysed in history.
 While some inspire, some teach us lessons, based on our own views of right and wrong.
-This inspiration, gathered from history is in itself a part of spirituality.
+This inspiration, gathered from history, is in itself a part of spirituality.

 Reading about Sufism made me understand two things.
-As often misinterpreted Sufism is not necessarily about one religion or one God, Islam or Allah.
+As often misinterpreted, Sufism is not necessarily about one religion or one God, Islam or Allah.
 Sufism is a way of spiritual growth that can be adopted by anyone and analysed through their own religious views.
 Sufism also taught me the importance of self-improvement and love.
-Today the world is at its worst.
+Today, the world is at its worst.
 Everyone assumes so in their own time.
-There is no value for kindness, morals, ethics, relationship or even love.
-It is a materialistic hamster’s wheel.
+There is no value for kindness, morals, ethics, relationships or even love.
+It is a materialistic hamster wheel.
 And in this mess of a cycle, it’s our souls that are left unheard.
-The body and the mind work overtime with the materialistic needs but our soul craves for something more.
+The body and the mind work overtime with the materialistic needs, but our soul craves for something more.
 A spiritual growth.
 And such growth occurs in a few ways; by gathering knowledge, tolerance, patience and silent observation.
 Rarely, but fortunately, some people find a Guru or Teacher of life to drive them on the path to their beliefs.
-Those who don't find a teacher should try and work on it ourselves because every soul has the answers of the universe lying inside them, one just needs to ask the right questions.
+Those who don't find a teacher should try and work on it ourselves because every soul has the answers to the universe lying inside them; one just needs to ask the right questions.

-Meera Bai, the princess of Merta called Krishna her husband.
-She connected with him as human, her soul recognizing him as her muse, for her poetry and music.
-Not many know her contributions but Meera, like a commoner since she left Chittorgarh had worked with the people at grass root level.
-She had preached Love, equality and unity dismissing the ideas of caste, creed, religion and untouchability.
+Meera Bai, the princess of Merta, called Krishna her husband.
+She connected with him as a human, her soul recognising him as her muse, for her poetry and music.
+Not many know her contributions, but Meera, like a commoner since she left Chittorgarh, had worked with the people at the grassroots level.
+She had preached Love, equality and unity, dismissing the ideas of caste, creed, religion and untouchability.
 Her Love was not limited to Hinduism or her people.
 She preached lessons of brotherhood and tolerance through love.
 Similar to her belief is the Sufi concept of Love for God, because both beliefs emerged from Spirituality.
-Meera, in her own ways, sought her spiritual inspiration.
+Meera, in her own way, sought her spiritual inspiration.
 Not many liked or approved of her trances, dancing or unethical ways of speaking to God.
 She preached god is personal and inside us.
 He needed no extensive worship.
-It speaks of self-improvement and growth which itself is spirituality.
+It speaks of self-improvement and growth, which itself is spirituality.
 She used music, poems and lyrics to feel God within herself.
 The same aspect of seeking God through art and science is preached in Sufism.
 The connection of the heart and mind to the soul for every human being is the same spiritually.

-Such great men and women are more often than not, deprived of personal happiness, peace or support.
+Such great men and women are more often than not deprived of personal happiness, peace or support.
 They find themselves alone in their dreams because their souls are wiser than the others.
 The reason their mothers become their guides is that they are born with a spiritual connection to these women from their wombs.
-Such men and women rarely can find alike minds during their times But since their souls are wise they recognise their purposes very early and work towards them.
+Such men and women rarely can find like minds during their times, but since their souls are wise, they recognise their purposes very early and work towards them.

 For Dara Shikoh, Begum Sahib or Zeb – Un- Nissa, the awakening of their souls happened much later, coming in contact with other religious opinions.
 Unlike the ones I mentioned, they took time to steer their way to their purpose.

-Dara being the crown prince doting on the most famous emperor of their clan, Akbar and his religious views studied all religions and made his own interpretations through his Sufi ideals.
+Dara, being the crown prince, doted on the most famous emperor of their clan, Akbar, and his religious views studied all religions and made his own interpretations through his Sufi ideals.
 He wanted to rule a Hindusthan united under him.
 His purpose was that of peace within the country and a better understanding of Life.
 He often mentions that the answer to man’s questions was in the religious unity of all thoughts.
-Practically, he lacked the foresight of a ruler and a warrior because of his lack of inborn wisdom which perhaps caused his downfall.
+Practically, he lacked the foresight of a ruler and a warrior because of his lack of inborn wisdom, which perhaps caused his downfall.
 A great idea died with him, as his sister Jahanara lamented.

-For the princesses it is different.
+For the princesses, it is different.
 Their world was limited to their Zenanas and property.
-We find Jahanara mentioning that when she is lonely and astray in life it is Dara who introduced her to Sufism in an encounter with Pir Miah Mir on their visit to Kashmir in her later thirties.
-It is here that she finds the purpose to channel her human feelings of Love, on the path of God, under his guidance.
-For the Mughal Princesses Jahanara and Zeb-Un-Nisa, both in their unfulfilled personal desires, inclined towards the love of God to find peace.
-In this case, the purpose of spirituality was the need for their mind’s peace.
+We find Jahanara mentioning that when she is lonely and astray in life, it is Dara who introduced her to Sufism in an encounter with Pir Miah Mir on their visit to Kashmir in her later thirties.
+It is here that she finds the purpose to channel her human feelings of Love on the path of God, under his guidance.
+For the Mughal Princesses Jahanara and Zeb-Un-Nisa, both in their unfulfilled personal desires, were inclined towards the love of God to find peace.
+In this case, the purpose of spirituality was the need for their minds’ peace.

 LIBERTY OF THOUGHTS: